opensearch-project/documentation-website/_benchmark/reference/commands/run.md

 ### Errors

-The following options set how OpenSearch Benchmark handles errors when running tests:
+The following options set how OpenSearch Benchmark handles errors during runs:

 - `--on-error`: Controls how OpenSearch Benchmark responds to errors.
 Default is `continue`.
-  - `continue`: Continues to run the test despite the error.
+  - `continue`: Continues to run despite the error.
-  - `abort`: Aborts the test when an error occurs.
+  - `abort`: Aborts the run when an error occurs.
 - `--preserve-install`: Keeps the Benchmark candidate and its index.
 Default is `false`.
 - `--kill-running-processes`: When set to `true`, stops any OpenSearch Benchmark processes currently running and allows OpenSearch Benchmark to continue to run.
 Default is `false`.